codex-protocol/api-docs/source/includes/client-routes.md

 Parameter    | Type             | Description
 ------------ | ---------------- | ----------------------------------------------
-name         | String           | The plain text name of this Codex Record. description  | String           | _(Optional)_ The plain text description of this Codex Record.
+name         | String           | The plain text name of this Codex Record. isPrivate    | Boolean          | _(Optional, default `true`)_ This flag indicates that the metadata for the Codex Record is private and can only be retrieved by the owner, the `approvedAddress`, and the addresses listed in `whitelistedAddresses` / `whitelistedEmails`. description  | String           | _(Optional)_ The plain text description of this Codex Record.
 The field can be set to `null` or simply omitted to leave the description empty. mainImage    | File Data        | The main image of this Codex Record. images       | Array[File Data] | _(Optional)_ An array of supplemental images that belong to this metadata.